Jump to topic

 In cool conditions, use a faster hardener or use supplemental heat to raise the epoxy temperature above the hardener’s minimum recommended application temperature.
 Use a hot air gun, a heat lamp, or another heat source to warm the resin – before mixing or after the epoxy is applied.
 Do not heat hardeners prior to mixing with resins.
 You can speed the epoxy cure time by applying supplemental heat to the curing epoxy.

-- An unvented kerosene or propane heater can inhibit the cure of epoxy and contaminate epoxy surfaces with unburned hydrocarbons.
+- Unvented kerosene or propane heater can inhibit the cure of epoxy and contaminate epoxy surfaces with unburned hydrocarbons.

-- Entropy CPM Compression Molding epoxy formulations require heat to achieve a proper cure and optimal mechanical properties.
+- Entropy CPM Compression Molding epoxy formulations require a minimum elevated cure temperature of 150°F (65°C) to achieve a proper cure and optimal mechanical properties.
 Review the instructions for CPM before use.

 How Volume Affects Exothermic Reactions